konkrer/gastronaut/README.md

 - Built-in navigation to take you to your destination.
 The built-in navigation is minimalistic at this point lacking turn-by-turn directions or auto-rerouting as you commute, but can be useful when you are familiar with the area you are in.

 - For the built-in navigation, manual re-routing when you go off course is implemented.
 Click the navigation button (or the home button) you clicked to start navigation.
-This is less than ideal and not super easy to do while you are driving as the buttons are small, but it demonstrates the re-routing that will happen when automatic re-routing is implemented.
+This is far less than ideal and unadvised to do while you are driving as the buttons are small, but it demonstrates the re-routing that will happen when automatic re-routing is implemented in the future.

 - You can launch Google Maps navigation by clicking the business address in the business detail modal for a more robust navigation solution (open with the details button, by double-clicking the card for the business, or clicking the business name on the mission or report card).

 - Menu, website, and delivery links in the business detail modal when available.
-And always available is the magnifying glass icon to launch a google search for the business as well as a link to Yelp for the business.
+And always available is the magnifying glass icon to launch a Google search for the business as well as a link to Yelp for the business.

 - Create missions of businesses you want to visit so you can remember to experience the things you find interesting.
 Or create missions to share a curated list with others.